compsci-apology/book/book.md

         5. A confirmation diaglog box expects a certain kind of application state to modify
 2. Absent the correct hierarchical structure, making discrete changes becomes impossible in large systems
     1. If a change anywhere in a concept network could effect behavior in any context, the risk of changes reducing fitness goes up
+        1.  the loss function loses its approximative capacity
     2. One conseuqence of this is that **large systems with incorrectly defined hierarchies become incapable of change**
     3. The only way a large hierachy can continually evolve is if the top layers are extremely lightweight and flexible
         1. The layers at the top need to be almost _unopinionated_ about what happens at the bottom
-        2. instead they should focus primarily on conflict resolution between intermediary layers
+        2. instead they should focus primarily on **conflict resolution between intermediary layers**
         3. Otherwise, changes at the top will break the bottom in many ways, some of which are hard to recognize
 3. Organisms that operate in multiple, distinct, changing environments will be selected for this hierarchical structure
     1. This conceptual structure allows for faster learning inindividual environments, thus faster adaptation to change
     2. This conceptual structure allows for generalization across environments, lowering the energy cost of learning
-### Memories, beliefs, and abstract concepts exist in a hierarchy of abstraction roughly matching that which maxizes evolvability.
+### Memories, beliefs, and abstract concepts exist in a hierarchy of abstraction
 1. Each layer is a lossy compression of the layer below it
-    1. Our senses give us only meaningless impressions
+    1. Our senses give us only meaningless impressions of the environment - they are abstraction functions computed on the environment
-    2. Experiences are compressions of groups of impressions
+    2. Experiences are abstractions of groups of impressions
-    3. Memories are compressiosn of groups of experiences
+    3. Memories are abstractions of groups of experiences
-    4. Beliefs are compressions of groups of memories
+    4. Beliefs are abstractions of groups of memories
-    5. Concepts are compressions of groups of beliefs
+    5. Concepts are abstractions of groups of beliefs
+    6. Principles are abstractions of groups of concepts
+    7. A monothesitic cognitive structure is one with a single root abstraction
 ## Abstract beliefs as organizing principles are necessary for group survival.
 ## Trust in the organizing principle of the group is necessary for group cohesion
 ## The evolutionary limit of "trust in the organizing principle" is trusting reality itself.